 There are many similarities between Spectrum and Cox when it comes to channel lineups and packages.
 Both companies offer a virtually identical list of channels, though the edge goes to Spectrum in terms of the raw number of digital channels offered.
 Each company offers a basic cable plan, where only the broadcast networks are offered to customers in exchange for a minimal monthly fee.
 Where Spectrum wins, however, is on price.

 Cox TV packages are more expensive than the packages offered by the Spectrum brand.
-Furthermore, Cox has a larger number of confusing packages that could cause customers to over-spend on monthly television service.
 At Spectrum, just three packages are offered and each one has more channels, more premium inclusions, and a lower price, than what is offered by Cox.
 This could be due to Spectrum's larger nationwide footprint and bargaining position, but it still helps the company come out on top in this matchup.

 On Features, Cox Comes Out a Bit Ahead of Spectrum